-A guide on how to manage and sell your stock photos at Alamy stock photo agency.
+A detailed guide on how to manage and sell your stock photos with Alamy stock photo company.

 What is an editorial photo?

 When we talk about stock photography, the so-called microstock is the main topic, because you can sell lots of images there in short time period.
 But their prices (royalty) are terribly low (you can get from 10 to 42 cents per image - this is the base price, sometimes you earn more or even less).
 Well, my topic is not microstock, but the stock agency called Alamy.
 The contributors at Alamy often consider themselves as 'editorial' photographers, not stock photographers.
 The difference can be demonstrated with two photos.
 The first is a typical stock: